Writing Confirmation and Welcome Emails People Love

 Your confirmation and welcome email are your first impression.
 They set the tone for your relationship with subscribers and can improve engagement for future emails.

-But to make them successful, there are two things you need to do: automate them and write them well.
+But to make them successful, there are two things you need to do:

 By automating them, you can connect with your subscribers immediately and automatically.
 (Plus, save your time!)
 And with the correct writing strategies, your emails will be compelling and sound human, instead of robotic.

-- It prevents mistyped and fake email addresses from cluttering up your list.
+- It prevents mistyped and fake email addresses from cluttering up your list

 - It improves deliverability.
 When you are using a COI email, all subscribers are opting into your list twice.
 This is called double opt-in, and it can often lead to more emails reaching your subscribers’ inboxes.